pantheon-systems/documentation/source/docs/guides/automated-testing-wordpress-behat.md

 Now when you run a test tagged with `@javascript`, you'll see a browser window open and the test running.
 The first time you do it, it definitely feels like magic!

-### Authenticating users with a custom step defintion
+### Authenticating Users With a Custom Step Defintion

-While we could hard-code passwords into each and every feature that requires logging in to the WordPress site, there's a better way!
+While we could hard-code passwords into each and every feature that requires logging in to the WordPress site, there's a better way.
 The starter kit extends Behat to define new step definitions in `features/bootstrap/FeaturesContext.php`.
 One of our new step definitions will look up passwords in the `behat.local.yml` file for a corresponding user.
 We're adapting this approach from the [Drupal.org BDD](https://www.drupal.org/project/doobie) project.

 Now is a good time to create a few users with various roles for testing.
 For the test included in the starter kit, create a user named "editor-qa", with the role of "editor" and add the password in `behat.local.yml`.
 Then, run the test with the following tag: